nodejs/node/deps/npm/doc/cli/disputes.md

    MIT-licensed program, and then removing or changing the copyright and license statement)
 3. Illegal content.
+4. "Squatting" on a package name that you *plan* to use, but aren't actually using.
+Sorry, I don't care how great the name is, or how perfect a fit it is for the thing that someday might happen.
+If someone wants to use it today, and you're just taking up space with an empty tarball, you're going to be evicted.

 If you see bad behavior like this, please report it right away.